Girl Scouts of Southern Illinois (GSSI) is pleased to

-Emily Fuhler from Trenton Earns the Girl Scout Gold Award
+announce that Emily Fuhler from Trenton has received the Girl Scout Gold Award,

 For her Girl Scout Gold Award project, Emily worked with The Covering House, a St. Louis based organization that helps girls who have experience sexual exploitation or sexual trafficking.
 She had helped raise money for The Covering House through her high school youth group and wanted to continue to help.